sapegin/richtypo.js/Readme.md

 | `„` | `.sbdquo` | `.hbdquo` |
 | `(` | `.sbrace` | `.hbrace` |

-Start with something like this, and customize it for your site:
+Start with something like this and customize it for your site:

 ```css
 /* Use small caps for abbreviations */